ankaAR/bestiario5e/_creatures/adult-blue-dracolich.md

 ***Detectar.*** The dracolich hace una prueba de Sabiduría (Percepción).

-***Tail Attack.*** The dracolich makes a tail attack.
+***Ataque de Cola.*** The dracolich makes a tail attack.

-***Wing Attack (cuesta 2 acciones).*** The dracolich beats its tattered wings.
+***Ataque de Ala (cuesta 2 acciones).*** The dracolich beats its tattered wings.
 Each creature within 10 ft. of the dracolich must succeed on a DC 21 Dexterity saving throw or take 14 (2d6 + 7) puntos de daño contundente and be knocked prone.
 After beating its wings this way, the dracolich can fly up to half its flying speed.